Ananyavanams/Stocks/README.md

 # Stocks
-**Running the Spring Boot Project To set up and run this project on your local machine, follow these steps:**
+### Running the Spring Boot Project To set up and run this project on your local machine, follow these steps:

-1.Clone the Repository Use the following command in Git Bash or your preferred terminal Command to clone the repository: git clone
+1. Clone the Repository Use the following command in Git Bash or your preferred terminal

+     ### - Command : git clone

-2.Navigate to the Project Directory After cloning, navigate to the project folder: cd SpringBootRestApiProject-AV
+4. Navigate to the Project Directory After cloning, navigate to the project folder:

+     ### - Command : cd SpringBootRestApiProject-AV

-3.Open the Project in Your SpringBoot
+5. Open the Project in Your SpringBoot

-4.Locate the Main Application File Go to the following path in your project structure: src/main/java/com/sjprogramming/restapi/
+6. Locate the Main Application File Go to the following path in your project structure

+    ### - Path : src/main/java/com/sjprogramming/restapi/

-5.Locate the file SpringBootRestApiProjectApplication.java.
+7. Locate the file **SpringBootRestApiProjectApplication.java.**

+8. Run the Application

-6.Run the Application Right-click on SpringBootRestApiProjectApplication.java.
-Select Run As > Spring Boot App.
+     ### - Right-click on SpringBootRestApiProjectApplication.java.

+     ### - Select Run As > Spring Boot App.

-*The application should now be running successfully.*
+**The application should now be running successfully.**